aimms/how-to/Articles/332/332-Formulation-CVRP.rst

 Capacitated Vehicle Routing Problem formulation
 ===============================================

 There is a library in AIMMS that solves a **Capacitated Vehicle Routing Problem** (**CVRP**).
 It contains different options of formulating the problem.
 The difference between these articles is how subtours are eliminated.
 The objective function and most of the constraints are the same for all four options and will be explained in this article.

 .. image:: images/CVRP.png
    :align: center

-Linear integer programming model
+Linear Integer Programming Model
 --------------------------------

 A CVRP can be formulated as a linear integer programming model.
 The total distance of the route, where all costumers demands are met, should be minimized.